-Doing something special to preserve the memory of your beloved companion can be very therapeutic.
+It can be very therapeutic to do something special to preserve the memory of your beloved companion.
 Some pet owners even decide to have a small memorial service after the death of a pet.
-The important thing is to do something from your heart that will help you remember your dog and process your grief.
+The important thing is to do something from your heart that will help you remember your companion and process your grief.

-If you were able to make arrangements before your dog died (as in the case of euthanasia), you might have gotten the chance to create a paw print out of clay or ink or collect a lock of hair.
+If you were able to make arrangements before your pet died (as in the case of euthanasia), you might have gotten the chance to create a paw print or collect a lock of hair.
 If you did not get a chance to do one of these things, save some of your pet's small belongings.

-Consider displaying one or more of the items (paw print, a lock of hair, dog collar, favorite small toy) in a window-box frame with a photo of your dog.
-A small inscription with your dog's name will complete the memorial.
-You can even hang it near one of your dog's favorite spots in your home.
+Consider displaying one or more of the items (paw print, a lock of hair, collar, favorite small toy) in a window-box frame with a photo of your pet.
+A small inscription with your pet's name can complete the memorial.
+You can even hang it near one of your pet's favorite spots in your home.

 Some owners decide to bury their pet's body or cremains on their property.
 If you wish to do this, just be sure to check local ordinances, as it might be technically illegal in your area.
 After the burial, consider having a special headstone, stepping stone, or artistic sculpture placed in this area.
 You can also grow beautiful flowers or another plant there.